JJ/hoborg/text/text.md

 -----------------------

-After New Orleans, something had become  loose in the head of Rufus the mechanical man man, mirroring whatever had happend when Manuel had rammed is way into the New Orleans police station.
+After New Orleans, something had become  loose in the head of Rufus the mechanical man man, mirroring whatever had happened inside Manuel when he had rammed is way into the New Orleans police station.
 But I thought he was just moody until he flatly told me that he was taking Manuel away from the circus.